Bounds on Unique-Neighbor Codes: Between u and epsilon When n-m is Bounded

 Let $B$ be the edges vs.\ vertices matrix of the hypergraph that results from $G$ by shrinking each $V_i$ to a single new vertex $v_i$.
 Since $L\neq\emptyset$ this actually reduces the size of the matrix and we can use induction to prove the proposition.
-Every $1$-free set $S$ of $B$ yields a $1$-free set in $A$ by inflating each $v_i\in S$ to $V_i$.
+Every $1$-free set $S$ in $B$ yields a $1$-free set in $A$ by inflating each $v_i\in S$ to $V_i$.
 In particular $u(B)<k$ would imply $u(A)\le n$.
 Consequently, $B$ is a $(k-1)\times k$ matrix with $u(B)=k$.
 By induction it is the edge-vertex matrix of $K$, a tree with vertex set $\{v_1,\ldots,v_k\}$.
 Say that $v_1$ is a leaf of $K$, and let $e$ be the single edge of $K$ that is incident with $v_1$.
-We claim that either $V_1$ or $V\setminus V_1$ comprise a $1$-free set of $A$.
+We claim that either $V_1$ or $V\setminus V_1$ comprise a $1$-free set in $A$.
 Indeed, only the row corresponding to $e$ may have weight $1$ in the submatrix of $A$ corresponding to either $V_1$ or $V\setminus V_1$.
 But it is impossible that both cases occur, for that would mean that the edge $e$ has size $2$ contrary to the fact that $e$ is a heavy edge.
+The set of vertices (or columns) $V_1$ or $V\setminus V_1$ in which $e$ has weight at least $2$ comprises a $1$-free set of columns in $A$.
 Since both $V_1, V\setminus V_1$ are nonempty, this contradicts our assumption that $u(A)=n+1$.
-This establishes \cref{case:k=1} of \cref{thm:sec5 thm}. \end{proof}
+This establishes the proposition and \cref{case:k=1} of \cref{thm:sec5 thm}. \end{proof}